TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

 \subsection{Main Experimental Results}

-We present a comparison of \ours \ with other baselines in Table \ref{tab:main_results}.
-It is noteworthy that \ours \ has competitive performance with DFR, which explicitly uses a group-balanced image dataset for LLR.
-Moreover, \ours \ outperforms AFR and SELF on all datasets.
+\textbf{[Main results]} We present a comparison of \ours \ with other baselines in \cref{tab:main_results}.
+It is noteworthy that \ours \ exhibits competitive performance with DFR, which explicitly uses a group-balanced image dataset for LLR, on the Waterbirds and CelebA, Furthermore, \ours \ even demonstrates superior performance on SpuCoAnimals compared to DFR.
+In addition, \ours \ outperforms AFR and SELF across all datasets.
 The lower performance of DFR and SELF on SpuCoAnimals may be attributed to the limited data for each group in the group-balanced dataset.
-The small number may affect retraining as well as the evaluation of the validation WGA since DFR and SELF randomly halve the validation set for WGA evaluation, leading to the suboptimal hyperparameter search.
-Additionally, \ours \ stands out for its simplicity with only one additional hyperparameter, $\lambda$ for $\Pi$, while AFR and SELF require two additional hyperparameters, aside from learning rate and weight decay, making their hyperparameter search more time-consuming and potentially impractical.
+The small number may affect both retraining and the evaluation of the validation WGA since DFR and SELF randomly halve the validation set for WGA evaluation, leading to the suboptimal hyperparameter search.
+In contrast, \ours \ avoids this issue by neither splitting the validation set nor using it for LLR.